-The Association for the Advancement of Artificial Intelligence is pleased to present the 2019 Fall Symposium Series, to be held Thursday through Saturday, November 7–9 at the Westin Arlington Gateway in Arlington, Virginia adjacent to Washington, DC.
-The titles of the eight fall symposia are as follows:
+The Association for the Advancement of Artificial Intelligence presented the 2019 Fall Symposium Series, Thursday through Saturday, November 7–9, at the Westin Arlington Gateway in Arlington, Virginia, adjacent to Washington, DC.
+The titles of the eight fall symposia were as follows:

 - Artificial Intelligence and Human-Robot Interaction for Service Robots in Human Environments

 - Artificial Intelligence for Social Good

 - Artificial Intelligence in Government and Public Sector

 - Human-Centered AI: Trustworthiness of AI Models and Data